https://medicine.ouhsc.edu/academic-departments Parent Page: Academic Departments id: 21544 Active Page: Facultyid:21550

 Adam-Alexander@ou.edu

-Adam C. Alexander, Ph.D., is an Assistant Professor in the Department of Family and Preventive Medicine at the University of Oklahoma College of Medicine.
+Adam C. Alexander, PhD, is an Assistant Professor in the Department of Family and Preventive Medicine at the University of Oklahoma College of Medicine.
 He earned a Ph.D. in Social and Behavioral Sciences from the University of Memphis School of Public in 2018, and his dissertation titled, “Identifying pathways to postdisaster smoking and alcohol consumption after a natural disaster: Findings from Hurricane Katrina,” was awarded the Morton Dissertation Award by the University of Memphis.

 Dr. Alexander is a health disparities researcher with a specialty in tobacco research.
 His research program is broadly focused on understanding and eliminating tobacco-related health disparities among African Americans and socioeconomically disadvantaged populations.
 He leads an interdisciplinary research agenda that extends from the laboratory directly into the community.

-Dr. Alexander is currently focused on developing interventions that promote smoking cessation among African Americans and socioeconomically disadvantaged populations, such as adults experiencing homelessness.
+Dr. Alexander is focused on developing interventions that promote smoking cessation among African Americans and socioeconomically disadvantaged populations, such as adults experiencing homelessness.
 Dr. Alexander recognizes that African Americans and socioeconomically disadvantaged populations may face more and sometimes unique stressors when trying to quit smoking, which is why his research program also explores the extent to which factors such as discrimination, skin color, life stressors, including childhood trauma, affect smoking cessation outcomes.

 Dr. Alexander's research sometimes extends beyond tobacco to address other health behaviors contributing to health disparities, such as physical activity and sedentary behavior.
 He also explores how stress and trauma influence mental health and other forms of substance use, such as methamphetamine, marijuana, and alcohol.